raj-principal-arch/breezy-hubspot-integration/README.md

 ### Which AI tools did you use?

-This project was developed by Raj Pasupathy using  (Claude Sonnet 4.5) and ChatGPT as development assistants.
+This project was developed by Raj Pasupathy using Anthropic claude Sonnet 4.5 and ChatGPT as development assistants.
 Additionally, the application itself integrates **Anthropic's Claude API** to provide AI-powered customer insights.

 ### What tasks did you use AI for?